Best Performance Testing Software for 2020

 It is projected that companies lost sales worth around USD 1100 per second due to a recent Amazon Web Service downtime.

-What are the Common Challenges Observed in Performance Testing Software?
+What are the Common Challenges Observed in best Performance Testing Software?

 2. Bottlenecking - This issue occurs mostly when data flow is disrupted or terminated as there is not enough capacity to manage the workload.